nautobot/nautobot/nautobot/docs/additional-features/caching.md

 ## How it Works

-Caching is a complex topic and there are some important details to clarify with how caching is implemented and configureed in Nautobot.
+Caching is a complex topic and there are some important details to clarify with how caching is implemented and configured in Nautobot.

 ### Caching in Django